-Members of the public wishing to address the Council on any matter will be allowed three minutes to speak unless there are unusual circumstances.
+Please join me in congratulating each of these outstanding officers on their welldeserved promotions.
+PublicMembers of the public wishing to address the Council on any matter will be allowedCommentthree minutes to speak unless there are unusual circumstances.

 On motion of Councilman Ring, seconded by Councilman Kurdyla, the meeting was opened to the public for comment.